JesseGortarez/MailDev/README.md

 ## Why?

-Email development suffers from a serious lack of standards and continues to fall behind web development practices which are standardized.
+Email development suffers from a serious lack of standards and continues to fall behind web development practices which benefit greatly from standardization.
 Despite the headaches developing for email can cause, it's still one of the best ways to communicate with your users and customers.
 Since we have to do it, we might as well look for ways to make it easier.
 MailDev is here as a simple tool comprised of several other simple tools to help us developers get our email projects completed correctly and much more quickly.

 ## Setup